Members

 In July 1997 the band entered the studio to give birth to their heaviest and meanest album so far, titled “Rapture.”
 Released in February 1998 “Rapture” broke the silence that had covered the band since 1994.
 With “Rapture” Unholy did not necessarily take any huge leap forward, but now the band was back on its feet again, facing the future with more vigour than ever before.

-In the mid-July 1998 the band entered Astia Studio, an excellent recording studio in Lappeenranta, Finland.
-The recordings took few weeks, and after the last mixing session in early September “Gracefallen” had came into existence.
+In mid-July 1998 the band entered Astia Studio, an excellent recording studio in Lappeenranta, Finland.
+The recordings took few weeks, and after the last mixing session in early September “Gracefallen” came into existence.
 The change of climate did good for the band; the new material sounded quite unlike anything Unholy had done in the past.

 The release date for “Gracefallen” was set for March 1999.
 Meantime, Unholy started to rehearse for live shows, adding one more member to the line-up – Jade Vanhala – to play the rhythm guitar.

 Though Gracefallen was technically and musically the most solid Unholy album, it sold the worst of all albums.
 Maybe the extreme melancholy was too much for big audiences?
 At same time, metal music was totally out in mainstream, which affected a markets and changed an “artistic quality” of some metal bands.
 That made a life of small original bands very difficult.
-All this, combined to limited marketing resources of Avantgarde Music, the result was frustrating.
-Dissatisfation for Avantgarde resources (for example inability to organize tours) at the end lead Unholy to search for bigger label as future partner.
+All this, combined to limited marketing resources of Avantgarde Music the result was frustrating.
+Dissatisfation for Avantgarde resources (for example inability to organize tours) at the end lead Unholy to search for bigger label as a future partner.

 After many years passed, vinyl albums got afresh famous among music collectors and hardcore music fans.
 Finnish highly specialized indie labels Rusty Crowbar Records showed interest in releasing Unholy demos as vinyl format.
 Fans had been searching and asking for those demos for long time and only few lucky ones still had them in they shelf.
 So Unholy decided to make a deal.
 Limited edition of vinyl demos released in March 2011.
 First demo Kill Jesus, released under name Holy Hell and last demo Trip To Depressive Autumn released as separate LP’s, and middle two demos Procession of Black Doom and Demo 11/90, recorded in 1990, as double LP.
 A history booklet (32 pages), based in fresh deep interviews of all four “original” Unholy members, is also available with vinyl package.